malbonm07/vzu/README.md

 ## Motivation
 A challenge to demostrate my skills.
 ## Code style
-Variable and function names written as camelCase.
+Variable and function names written as camelCase. <br/>
 The name of some classes are made with the BEM methodology.
 ## Screenshots
-dadsa
+Uploading...

 ## Tech/framework used
 <b>Built with</b>